abrar-uddin/FIU-ATOM-Datathon-COVID-19/README.md

 # FIU-ATOM-Datathon-COVID-19

 * Analysis
+- What are the risk factor?
 * Visualization

-1 Make a map with risk profile by neighborhood
+- Make a map with risk profile by neighborhood